mymultiverse/GeneticAlgo_OpenAIGymCartPole/README.md

 # GeneticAlgo_OpenAIGymCartPole
 Genetic Algorithm is so powerful that model learns very fast.
-Most of cases it perform perfect during testing.
-If we do not end environment it will hold pole for forever.
-I run environment upto 10000 time steps :D .
+Most of the cases it performs perfectly during testing may be due to search space is not that large compared to other environments.
+If we do not end environment it will hold the pole for forever.
+I run environment up to 10000-time steps :D .

 ![](https://github.com/mymultiverse/GeneticAlgo_OpenAIGymCartPole/blob/master/genetic_cart.gif)